proxmox/proxmox-backup/docs/installation.rst

   when LVM_ or ZFS_ is used.
 The network configuration is completely up to you as well.

-.. note:: You can access the webinterface of the Proxmox Backup Server with your web browser, using HTTPS on port 8007.
+.. note:: You can access the web interface of the Proxmox Backup Server with your web browser, using HTTPS on port 8007.
 For example at ``https://<ip-or-dns-name>:8007``